Martin Delrio: Jesuit career

 In Leuven he also reunited with his university friend Justus Lipsius, who credited Delrio as the "author of his conversion".
 Although this vastly overstates the Jesuit's actual role, it did lead to their names and reputations coming forever intertwined.
 Lipsius, one of the leading humanists of his day, had spent thirteen years teaching in Protestant Leiden and was a bone both Catholics and Protestants fought over.
 Delrio, whose orthodoxy was never in doubt, posthumously became Lipsius's guarantor.

 The founder of the Jesuits, Ignatius of Loyola had wanted obedience to be the Society's hallmark.
 Its Constitutions likened the individual Jesuit to "a lifeless body".
 Delrio's time in Leuven, however, was almost as turbulent as his time in Bordeaux, when he refused to return to the Low Countries.
 In letters to the Jesuit General in Rome, Claudio Acquaviva, he denounced first the rector of the college and later the provincial hierarchy.

 This led the Jesuit to be shipped to Graz in Austria, close to the frontier with the Ottoman Empire.
 Here he impressed the ultra-orthodox Archduke Ferdinand (who as Ferdinand II would plunge the Holy Roman Empire into the Thirty Years' War).
 After Delrio's departure for Spain Ferdinand would insistently call for his return.

 Delrio had never wanted to leave Spain.
 When in Leuven he actively lobbied to be returned there, he was sent to Graz instead.
 In 1604, the Long Turkish War at last provided an excuse for travel to Spain.
 Delrio spent some time teaching at Valladolid and Salamanca, where he despaired of the quality of the students, describing them as "students for our saliva".
 In the autumn of 1607 Delrio petitioned Rome to be allowed to return to the Low Countries, which was granted.
 He left Valladolid on 18 August.
-On 19 October 1608, three days after his return to Leuven, Delrio breathed his last, the final stop for a person who could apparently not find peace anywhere.
+On 19 October 1608, three days after his return to Leuven, Delrio died, the final stop for a person who could apparently not find peace anywhere.

 Work

 Martin Delrio's Magical Investigations (Disquisitiones Magicae or Disquisitionum Magicarum Libri Sex) first appeared in three volumes in Leuven in 1599 and 1600, printed by Gerard Rivius.
-It quickly became extraordinarily popular.
-It was still reprinted in Cologne in 1720 and 1755 and in Venice in 1746, long after the printing of rival works had ceased.
+It was still reprinted in Cologne in 1720 and 1755 and in Venice in 1746.
 Historians have traditionally regarded the work as only a receptacle of the ideas of the Malleus Maleficarum ("Hammer of the Witches", 1486).

 Delrio was credited with importing the beliefs of the Malleus into the Low Countries.
-Hugh Trevor Roper, for instance, described the book as the "new Catholic Malleus" and claimed that "[i]t was the Catholic reconquest which introduced witch-burning into Flanders, and the Jesuit del Rio who would keep it up", holding the Jesuit directly responsible for the burnings.
+Hugh Trevor-Roper, for instance, described the book as the "new Catholic Malleus" and claimed that "[i]t was the Catholic reconquest which introduced witch-burning into Flanders, and the Jesuit del Rio who would keep it up", holding the Jesuit directly responsible for the burnings.